Blobfolio/vue-blob-forms/README.md

 ```

+### Ignoring Specific Fields

+By default, all fields within a `<form>` element are expected to validate according to their rules.

+If you need to exempt a field — perhaps because it serves some other Javascripty purpose — simply add a `novalidate-field` attribute to the element and it will be skipped.

 ### Method: formErrors()

 This method can be used to retrieve all errors for a given form, or an error for a single form field.